BradleyA/git-TEST-commit-automation/hooks/README.md

 ## Description

+After entering the following command:

+    git commit -m 'latest changes' <COMMIT_FILE_NAME>

-After entering the following command, Git runs any Git hooks found in \<REPOSITORY-NAME>/.git/hooks/ directory.
+Git runs any Git hooks found in \<REPOSITORY-NAME>/.git/hooks/ directory.
 Git hooks are scripts that Git executes before and/or after events.
 Two local Git hooks are included with git-TEST-commit-automation (pre-commit, post-commit).

-    git commit -m 'latest changes' <COMMIT_FILE_NAME>

 git-TEST-commit-automation runs pre-commit and post-commit hooks when "git commit -m 'message' " is executed. **pre-commit** creates a file (${REPOSITORY-NAME}/hooks/COMMIT_FILE_LIST) which includes files being commited. **post-commit** searches for a TEST/\<filename>/ directory in the directory where the commited filename is located.
 If found **post-commit** runs TEST/\<filename>/SA-setup.sh and/or TEST/\<filename>/FVT-setup.sh then searches for files beginning with SA- of FVT- and runs them.